 Greensboro has been chosen from a field of 32 American cities to host the National Folk Festival for a three-year stay in 2015, 2016 and 2017.
-The announcement was made at a press conference by ArtsGreensboro and the National Council for the Traditional Arts (NCTA), who will co-produce the free event in cooperation with the City of Greensboro, the Greensboro Convention & Visitors’ Bureau, Action Greensboro, DGI and other local groups.
+ArtsGreensboro and the National Council for the Traditional Arts (NCTA) co-produce the free event in cooperation with the City of Greensboro, the Greensboro Convention & Visitors’ Bureau, Action Greensboro, DGI and other local groups.

 The prestigious National Folk Festival is the nation’s longest-running traditional arts event, a three-day free outdoor multicultural celebration of music, dance and traditional arts which historically draws as many as 150,000 attendees by the third year of its residency, along with an economic impact of $15 to $30 million a year.
 The Festival’s three-year stay will lay the groundwork for a locally produced festival that continues after the “National” moves on.